yoshikiohshima/renkon/README.md

 ```

 The first line with `import` returns a promise that resolves to a
-JavaScript Module.
-Let us assume that it exports a function called `ten()` that
+JavaScript module.
+Let us assume that it exports a function called
-returns 10.
-The node `hundred` is a Promise that resolves to 100
+`ten()` that returns 10.
+The node `hundred` is a Promise that resolves
-after 500ms. `timer` is an event that produces a new value at every
+to 100 after 500ms. `timer` is an event that produces a new value
-1000ms.
-The last line with `console.log()` call depends three nodes
+every 1000ms.
+The last line with the `console.log()` call depends on
-(`mod`, `hundred`, and `timer`), and when each of those has a value,
+three nodes (`mod`, `hundred`, and `timer`), and when each of these
-the `console.log` function is executed and you see an output in the
+has a value, the `console.log` function is executed, and you see an
-console. after `mod` and `hundred` have resolved, each time `timer`
+output in the console.
+After `mod` and `hundred` have resolved, each
-updates `console.log()` line is reevaluated.
-Consequently, you'd see a
+time `timer` updates, the `console.log()` line is
+reevaluated.
+Consequently, you'd see a new `console.log` output added
-new console.log output added to a sequence like `1110`, `2110`,
+to a sequence like `1110`, `2110`, `3110`...
-`3110`... .

-## FRP in nutshell
+## FRP in Nutshell

 Functional Reactive Programming is a clean way to describe an
 application as an acyclic graph of data dependency.
-Lately all popular
+Lately, all
-UI frameworks have reactivity.
+popular UI frameworks have reactivity based on the same basic idea.

 However, the original FRP had two concepts that recent reactive
-frameworks missed to incorporate.
+frameworks failed to incorporate.
 One is the clear definition of
 logical time and functions on the time domain.
-The other is clear
+The other is the clear
-separation between "events" that only exist on certain instants on the
+separation between "events" that only exist at certain instants on the
 time domain and "behaviors" that exist continuously on the time
 domain.
-As you use Renkon, and read this document, you see the
+As you use Renkon and read this document, you will see the
-benefits of those concepts.
+benefits of these concepts.

-When you construct an application in FRP, you think the application
+When you construct an application in FRP, you think of the application
-state is a set of "nodes", and each node's value is a function of time
+state as a set of "nodes," and each node's value is a function of time
 <i>t</i>.
 A node is a function that uses values from other nodes and
-compute its value.
-IOW, a node depends on other nodes, and the
+computes its value.
+In other words, a node depends on other nodes, and
-dependency relationship forms a graph.
-When a "leaf" node changes its
+the dependency relationship forms a graph.
+When a "leaf" node changes
-value as due to an event occurring at time t, the changes are
+its value due to an event occurring at time _t_, the changes are
 propagated through the dependency graph.
 The result is that the
-application state is computed consistently for logical time t.
+application state is computed consistently for logical time _t_.
+When
+a set of nodes compute the values the computation is done at the same
+logical time, regardless of how much CPU time they actually use.
 This
-time is called logical time because evaluation of those nodes is done
-at the "same time", or the logical time does not advance while
-evaluating the dependency graph.
-This notion is sometimes called
+notion is sometimes called "synchronous," in the sense that all
-"synchronous", in the sense that all computation takes exactly 0 time.
+computation takes exactly 0 time.

-As described above, an event is a function that has a value only at certain instant on the timeline.
-What is the value of an event when there is no value in Renkon?
-Renkon is based on JavaScript, and JavaScript conveniently has `undefined` and `null`.
-They may be treated interchangeably in a regular JavaScript program, but Renkon uses `undefined` to indicate that the value does not exist at the time, while `null` is used to indicates that the value does exist but it is empty.
-IOW, a node won't be evaluated wwhen one of the dependencies is `undefined`.
+As described above, an event is a function that has a value only at
+certain instants on the timeline.
+What is the value of an event when
+there is no value in Renkon?
+Renkon is based on JavaScript, and
+JavaScript conveniently has `undefined` and `null`.
+They may be
+treated interchangeably in a regular JavaScript program, but Renkon
+uses `undefined` to indicate that the value does not exist at the
+time, while `null` is used to indicate that the value does exist but
+is empty.
+In other words, a node won't be evaluated when one of the
+dependencies is `undefined`.

-Let us describe some more building parts of Renkon.
-Those are called
+Let us describe some more building blocks of Renkon.
+These are called
-"combinators" that combines other FRP nodes to do more things.
+"combinators," which combine other FRP nodes to do more things.

 ```JavaScript
 const collection = Behaviors.collect([], Events.or(button, timer), (current, value) => {